Kearns Community Blog

 “Professional dress” and “business casual” are terms that are used relatively commonly, but are not always explained to students who are moving toward their careers.
 You probably have a sense of what it means to “look nice,” but executives who have been immersed in corporate culture for years may have very different perspective on what it means to be appropriately well-dressed for work, academic presentations, or other professional events such as dinners, networking events, receptions, interviews, as the like.
 Many of the leaders and people in positions of power still ascribe to “old school “values, so shake hands, look everyone in the eye, do not use (or even look at) a cell phone in a meeting or interview, and offer up your best self by dressing to impress.
-Many people do not know that standards for business attire evolved from military dress.

 A Google search can yield information and pictures about what professional and business casual mean, and I encourage you to consult a few resources to get a sense of the range of opinions and options.
 To summarize: professional dress code for men means wearing a suit or dress slacks and sport coat with collared shirt and tie, and dress socks with shoes other than sneakers.
 For women, professional dress also means a suit (pants or skirt suits are acceptable), or a business dress with sleeves, or skirt with business blouse tucked in, always with stockings or tights.
 Business clothes on women show very little skin (including the chest, back, arms, and legs), so anything that hints at your midriff is obviously out, along with open back blouses and open-toed shoes!
 Skirts should not go more than 1” above your knee, even when sitting.
 Colors for both genders are better muted than too loud.